Project

 Jakob

-Updated by Robert de Vries almost 11 years ago
+Updated by Robert de Vries over 11 years ago

 Thanks Jakob.
 I'm still a bit confused though.
 In BHPS Wave R, 230 people (1.6% of the sample) were rising 16 years olds and 2,206 (15.30% of the sample) were Northern Ireland respondents.